josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_operational_dilemma_fixit_vs_chain_of_command.md

 - *Cummings v Cabinet Office* (UK inquiry submissions, 2021–2023) — on chain-of-command inertia
 - *The Drop Box* (documentary) — on alternative routes to institutional inaction

+- "You must understand, young Hobbit, it takes a long time to say anything in Old Entish.
+And we never say anything unless it is worth taking a long time to say."

 ---

 ## ✨ Stardust